 Gradually I cut out big sugary drinks and started eating a healthy breakfast.
 I also cut down on the amount and type of sugar I was putting in my body.
 I began eating more greens and less meat.
-Drive-thru fast-food meals and cola drinks were in the way distant past.
-I gave those up around the same time I stopped watching the news.
+I also stopped watching the news.
 Double bonus with less crap to clog my arteries and less negativity to mess with my mind!

 I also started exercising.
 Running, specifically.
 The combination of better food and getting endorphins flowing had me feeling better and more capable each day.
 It was an act of self-care that has helped me to feel better today than I did in my 20s and 30s!

 Today, I limit sugar, maintain a daily practice of self-care, and eat a healthy “diet,” as well as get regular exercise and downtime from the hectic world to recharge so I can be my best self.

 Although I practice daily self-care, I’m not perfect.
 Life has its challenges, its ups and down, and there are days that are downright hard.
 However, because my diet is fairly clean, the days that are challenging, aren’t as hard as they used to be because I can more easily get back on track to healthy eating.
 And I frequently turn to my accountability coach who helps me stay on track because support is the key to success in achieving any goal.

 So, are you tired of the never-ending quest to lose weight and find a balance in your life?
 Do you sometimes feel like a foreigner in your own body?
 Are you ready for a healthy change in your daily routine, starting with the food choices you make?